Last Updated on November 24, 2025

 Sandpiper Golf Resort

-If you’re looking for an unforgettable wildlife experience, a trip to the Sandpiper Resort should be at the top of your list.
-A destination for eagle lovers from all around, the resort has been designated a prime bald eagle viewing destination to see eagles soaring over cliff faces and fishing for tasty salmon in nearby waters.
+If you’re seeking an unforgettable wildlife experience, Sandpiper Resort should be at the top of your list.
+Renowned as a prime bald eagle viewing destination, the resort offers incredible opportunities to see eagles soaring over cliff faces, roosting in trees, and fishing for salmon in nearby waters.

-On our last visit, we were thrilled to witness more than 100 eagles enjoying the Chehalis Flats or roosting in trees overhead – quite a sight to behold!
+On our last visit, we were thrilled to witness more than 100 eagles either enjoying the Chehalis Flats or perched overhead — an absolutely awe-inspiring sight!

 Kilby Park

-A stunning scene quickly unfolds on this beach as thousands of dead spawn salmon wash up onto the shore.
-It’s a buffet for the eagles, which can be seen circling overhead or perched in nearby trees, keeping a watchful eye until they get the opportunity to swoop down and feast.
-There are so many salmon that there are more than enough to go around – even after the eagles have had their fill, plenty will remain for other creatures like seagulls, and crows.
+A breathtaking scene unfolds along this beach as thousands of dead salmon wash ashore, creating a natural buffet for the bald eagles.
+Overhead, eagles circle gracefully, while others perch in nearby trees, patiently waiting for the perfect moment to swoop down and claim their meal.
+There are so many salmon that even after the eagles have had their fill, plenty remain for other wildlife — seagulls, crows, and scavengers alike.

 Where Do Eagles Nest In BC?